PennyLaneAI/pennylane-rigetti/doc/devices/qvm.rst

 | ``qml.Hadamard`` | :math:`R_y(-\pi/4)`               |
 +------------------+-----------------------------------+

-To see how this affects the resultant quil program, you may use the :attr:`~.ForestDevice.program` property to print out the quil program after evaluation on the device.
+To see how this affects the resultant Quil program, you may use the :attr:`~.ForestDevice.program` property to print out the Quil program after evaluation on the device.

 .. code-block:: python